-Sketchnotes from the pros like Sylvia Duckworth or Wanda Terral can be easily found on Twitter.
+Sketchnotes from the pros like Sylvia Duckworth or Wanda Terral can be easily found on social media.
 Their Sketchnotes have often brought to life and summarized many trends in education, pedagogy and the cool things educators are doing.
-I have lived vicariously through the Sketchnotes for books I haven’t read yet or summits/workshops that I haven’t attended.
+I have lived vicariously through the Sketchnoting for books I haven’t read yet or summits/workshops that I haven’t attended.

 When in awe of these awesome Sketchnotes, one question I have always had is, could I do that?
 I’m not an artist!
 I can’t draw!
 But what I discovered is that sketchnoting is not about drawing, but it’s a way to document ideas and process information in a creative and visual way.

 I decided to try something new and took on the challenge of sketchnoting, sketching one sketch per day for a month.
 Here is what I learned summarized as 5 tips.

 When learning anything new, it is important to have a plan.
 A schedule keeps you on track and forces you to develop your skills!
 What I did was follow Royan Lee’s #doodleaday.
 In this structure, each day for 31 days, there a prompt on what to sketch and once completed it was tweeted out.
 For me, a major roadblock is coming up with ideas to sketch and not feeling confident in my skills, but the prompts help you hone your skills while inspiring your creativity.
 One of my favourite prompts was to use a coffee stain and transform that into a doodle.